 In many mixture models, the mixture components are underlyingly exchangeable in the model and thus not identifiable.
-This arises if the parameters of the mixture components have exchangeable priors and the mixture ratio gets a uniform prior so that the parameters of the mixture components are also exchangeable in the likelihood.
+This arises if the parameters of the mixture

 We have finessed this basic problem by ordering the parameters.
 This will allow us in some cases to pick out mixture components either ahead of time or after fitting (e.g., male vs. female, or Democrat vs. Republican).